compwron/compwron.github.io/_posts/2015-10-03-silicon-valley-code-camp.md

 ## Recordings

-Only talks in the "Theater" room were recorded.
+Only talks in the "Theater" room were recorded. they will be up on [youtube](https://www.youtube.com/channel/UCl_fhwlTAARASHq2hoEd_pw)

 ## Speaker dinner